Introduction and model history

 Running costs and pricing

-The B10 is only available in one fully-loaded specification, which includes everything from a panoramic roof and 360-degree camera to heated and ventilated seats, ambient lighting, and keyless entry.
+The B10 is only available in one fully loaded specification, which includes everything from a panoramic roof and 360-degree camera to heated and ventilated seats, ambient lighting, and keyless entry.
+It’ll cost you a respectable £31,495 and that’s even before the £1,500 ‘Leap grant’ saving.

-A four-year/60,000-mile warranty covers the car, while the battery gets eight years and 100,000 miles, which is okay although you get longer vehicle warranties with MG, Kia, Hyundai and Toyota.
-Running costs should be affordable, although we haven't spent enough time with the car yet to get a good idea of real-world range.
+A four-year/60,000-mile warranty covers the car, while the battery gets eight years and 100,000 miles, which is OK although you get longer vehicle warranties with MG, Kia, Hyundai and Toyota.

 Verdict